EnglishEN

 • CH: Hydrocarbons (unburned gasoline parts)

-Harmful substance: Add from: Results in:
+Harmful substance: Adding: Results in:

-CO+ O2 = CO2
+CO + O2 = CO2

-HC+ O2 = CO2 + H2O
+HC + O2 = CO2 + H2O

-NOx+ CO = N2 + CO2
+NOx + CO = N2 + CO2

 Effective